API + MCP Guide

 Links-

-MCP server (PyPI):
+MCP server (PyPI/uvx):

-- Documentation: hyperplexity.ai/mcp
+- Documentation: subindex.ai/mcp

-- API reference: hyperplexity.ai/api
+- API reference: subindex.ai/api

-- Account & credits: hyperplexity.ai/account
+- Account & credits: subindex.ai/account